 - Security and Defense.
 The war has prompted debate on EU efforts to improve its military capabilities and could strengthen the NATO-EU partnership. - Energy and Climate Policies.
-Russia's actions could accelerate the EU's energy transition, bolster the European Green Deal, and present opportunities for U.S.-EU clean energy cooperation.
-The EU worries, however, that new U.S. subsidies for green technologies could divert trade and investment away from the EU.
-A U.S.-EU task force is seeking to address EU concerns. - EU Enlargement.
+Russia's actions could accelerate the EU's energy transition, bolster the European Green Deal, and present opportunities for U.S.-EU energy cooperation.
+Tensions over new U.S. subsidies for green technologies exist.
+U.S. and EU leaders have agreed to work together to find solutions to address EU concerns. - EU Enlargement.
 Traditionally, strong bipartisan support has existed in Congress for EU enlargement.
 The EU declared Ukraine and Moldova official candidates for membership in June 2022 (six other countries are recognized as official candidates also).
 Joining the EU typically takes many years.